micuco/Train-Geeks/README.md

-# Rail Maintenance - Train Geeks Assignment
+# Rail Maintenance - Train Geeks

-This project is an implementation of the Rail Maintenance game for the Train Geeks assignment.
+This project is an implementation of the Rail Maintenance game for the Train Geeks.

 ## Description